28 Things Not to Miss in San Francisco | San Francisco Travel

 Fisherman’s Wharf is home to PIER 39, a festive waterfront marketplace that is one of the city’s most popular attractions.
 A community of California sea lions has taken up residence on the docks in the PIER 39 Marina and visitors line the nearby railing to watch their antics.

-From there, it’s a short walk to favorite area attractions such as Madame Tussauds, the Museum of 3D Illusions, the Cartoon Art Museum, Ripley's Believe it or Not!
+From there, it’s a short walk to favorite area attractions such as the Museum of 3D Illusions, the Cartoon Art Museum, Ripley's Believe it or Not!
 Museum, historic Boudin Bakery, and multiple favorite food options, including crab vendors selling walk-away crab and shrimp cocktails.

 It's always a great idea to picnic in the park before Karl the Fog rolls in.
 Dolores Park is the perfect place to enjoy sunny afternoons.
 With nearly 16 acres of grass, you can play, lounge, and people watch, all with a gorgeous view of the city.
-The Presidio is another San Francisco favorite.
-There are so many places within its more than two square miles to lay down a blanket and enjoy a meal.
-You can also picnic in the iconic Golden Gate Park, where you'll find scenic spots at the Conservatory of Flowers and outside the California Academy of Sciences.
-Here are some other best places to have a picnic in San Francisco.
+After your visit to the park, enjoy a walk around the surrounding Mission neighborhood.

 Outdoor festivals are a popular San Francisco activity for people of all ages.
 The Yerba Buena Gardens Festival takes place during the summer months, hosting dining, shopping and cultural activities for the whole family.
 The Stern Grove Festival, a San Francisco tradition since 1938, is a free outdoor music festival that has welcomed performers like The Doobie Brothers, Talib Kweli, and more.
-Visit Golden Gate Park for the Hardly Strictly Bluegrass music festival, which happens every October.

 San Francisco is a hub for every music genre, from rock and pop to hip-hop and jazz.
 Venues like The Fillmore, The Warfield Theater, and The Masonic are some of San Francisco's most legendary music halls, welcoming musicians from around the world.
 Past musical acts at these historic venues include MGMT, Jimi Hendrix, Prince, and many more.